mobizt/FirebaseClient/README.md

 The default network class can be used with WiFi capable MCUs e.g. ESP8266, ESP32 and Raspberry Pi Pico W.

-The network (WiFI) reconnection or resume can be done automatically or manually by user, can be configurable via the boolean parameter assigned with the default network class constructor.
+The boolean parameter assigned with the default network class constructor is the option for how the network (WiFi) reconnection can be done automatically or manually.

-The default WiFi network class provided the mean for multiple WiFi's ssid and passworrd connections (WiFi Multi),
+The default WiFi network class provided the mean for connection with multiple WiFi credentials (WiFi Multi),

-This default WiFi network class is suitable for device that provided the built-in WiFi module (e.g. U-blox) for non-WiFI capable MCU that the WiFi reconnection requires the ssid and password and device that supports WiFi Multi in its core.
+This default WiFi network class is suitable for device that has the built-in WiFi module (e.g. U-blox) or device that supports WiFi Multi in its core.

 The default ethernet network class can be used with the Ethernet capable MCUs using core Ethernet drivers e.g. ESP8266 and ESP32 devices.

 The other known networks (Ethernet and GSM) classes are also available.

-The user defined or generic networks are supported by assigning the network connection and its status callacks in its class constructor.
+The user defined or generic networks are supported by assigning the callbacks for network connection and the connection status in its class constructor.

 - `DefaultNetwork`

-The `DefaultNetwork` class constructors are the following.
+The `DefaultNetwork` class parameters are included the following.

 ```cpp
 DefaultNetwork::DefaultNetwork()